enso-org/enso/app/ide-desktop/README.md

 - [`dashboard/`](./lib/dashboard/README.md): The dashboard, used to manage projects.
 It launches the GUI (located in `content/` for GUI1, or `/app/gui2/` for GUI2) when a project is opened.
-- `esbuild-plugin-copy-directories/`: An ESBuild plugin for continuously copying directories from the a given location to a given subdirectory of the build output directory.
 - `icons/`: Generates the logo for the app.
 - `ts-plugin-namespace-auto-import/`: (WIP) A TypeScript plugin to change auto-import to use `import * as moduleName` rather than `import {}`.